Micorksen/Never-Get-Rickrolled/README.md

 Follow the setup steps.

 ## 📜 | Setup
-Go to chrome://extensions and enable Developer mode.
+Go to <a href="chrome://extensions">chrome://extensions</a> and enable Developer mode.

 Unzip the ZIP file.